lean-delivery/tf-readme-validator/README.md

 # Terraform README.md Validator

-The validation of a terraform README.md file is performed against the default specification that can tuned by the config file.
+The validation of a terraform README.md file is performed against the default specification that can be tuned by the config file.

+## Installation

+* Make sure that https://github.com/segmentio/terraform-docs is installed and terraform-docs is in $PATH
+* pip install tf-readme-validator

 ## Specification